Muslim Women’s Divorce Rights under Dissolution Act, 1939

 - Has been missing for 4 years.

-- Neglects or fails to provide for her for 2 years.
+- Neglects or fails to provide maintenance for 2 years.

 - Is imprisoned for 7 years or more.